NOTE: Home Inspections may only be performed by Licensed* Home Inspectors who are subject to NY DOS regulations as specified in Title 19, part 197.

 Comprehensive inspections will include a report of the condition of the residence containing photos and detailing necessary repairs and maintenance items.

-Focus is on knowing in advance what a buyer's inspection will show, allowing a seller to proactively correct issues that could hold up a sale.
+Focus is on understanding in advance what a buyer's inspection will show, allowing a seller to proactively correct issues that could hold up a sale.

 Comprehensive inspections will include a thorough report covering the grounds, exterior, interior and major systems containing photos and highlighting areas that could be problematic for the sale.

-Focus is on identifying defects, both large and small, that my go otherwise unnoticed in order to provide a clear understanding of the total time and cost that may be associated with making the property ready for moving in.
-We will provide a comprehensive report which covers the grounds, exterior, interior and all major systems containing photos, identifying repairs/modifications that may cost more than the contingency amount specified in the sale contract.
-NOTE: "Buyer" inspections are performed by Licensed Home Inspectors who are subject to NY DOS regulations as specified in Title 19, part 197.
+Focus is on identifying defects, both large and small, that may go otherwise unnoticed in order to provide a clear understanding of the total time and cost that may be associated with making the property ready for moving in.
+I will provide a comprehensive report which covers the grounds, exterior, interior and all major systems containing photos, identifying repairs/modifications that may cost more than the contingency amount specified in the sale contract.